BlogCustomer Feedback

 On the other hand, if they got their solution quickly and without much effort on their part, such an interaction would likely be considered “extremely easy.”

-According to research by Gartner, HBR, and many more, the CES score is the strongest indicator of future purchase behavior.
+According to research by Gartner, HBR, and many more, the CES score is the strongest indicator of predicting customer behavior for repurchasing.

 A graph showing Predictive Power for Increased Spending by HBR.
 The CES metric is the best predictor among the three most popular customer satisfaction surveys.